 Individual Cuts (All Prices Per Pound)

 Looking to buy pork for a meal?
 Try our one to three pound packages of chops, roasts, ribs, ham, brats, sausage, bacon and ground pork.
-These individual cuts may be available as supplies allow at our Clinton, Indiana farm store (M-F 8-5 and Sat 8-noon), White Violet Center on the campus of St. Mary of the Woods, farmer’s market in Terre Haute (once per month) or Indianapolis/Fishers area deliveries (once per month).
+These individual cuts may be available as supplies allow at our Clinton, Indiana farm store (M-F 8-5 and Sat 8-noon), White Violet Center on the campus of St. Mary of the Woods, farmer’s market in Terre Haute (once per month in the summer) or Indianapolis/Fishers area deliveries (once per month).

 Ground Pork Patties